Kane likely out as Blackhawks try for 1st win of season - WHIZ News

 All three players missed practice Saturday after entering the protocol.

+Asked if Kane could play against the Red Wings, coach Jeremy Colliton responded: “With all these COVID guys, there’s so much going on.
+We’re just going to take it one day at a time, so we’ll see what we have tonight.”

+Assistant coach Tomas Mitell also remains in the protocol.
+Former NHL forward Chris Kunitz replaced Mitell behind the bench for Thursday’s 4-1 loss to Vancouver.

-The announcement doesn’t necessarily mean that Kane or any of the players tested positive.
+The COVID-19 protocols for the Blackhawks don’t necessarily mean that Mitell or any of the players tested positive.
 They could have been deemed a close contact of someone who tested positive.
 General manager Stan Bowman said during training camp that the team was 100% vaccinated.

 The struggling Blackhawks are off to a 0-4-1 start.
 Kane leads the team with four assists and five points.